Is Lisbon Safe for Solo Female Travelers? Safety Tips & Local Advice (2025)

 - Tip: A firm “not” or ignoring unwanted attention usually works well.

-3. Safe and unsafe region of Lisbon
+3. Safe and unsafe regions of Lisbon

 While Lisbon is generally safe, some areas are better suited for solo female travelers.